Career Development Strategies SE004 How To Become a Sex Coach? An Interview With Sarah Martin

 Are Men in STEM Any Different From Men In The General Population?

 Sarah: Sure.
 The professional environment influences sexuality, just as many other factors such as age, religion, or culture.
-Men in STEM often work in all-male environments and so they don’t have close contact with women on a daily basis.
+Men in STEM often work in all-male environments and so they don’t have close contact with women daily.
 Most of them are influenced by pickup artists to some extent.
 As a result of this influence, they’ve often developed a negative view of male sexuality, in which a man must be a certain way to ‘get’ women, even when that’s not in integrity with their values.
 They also have problems with expressing their needs.
 They often suffer from self-esteem problems and have a history of bullying.
 Many clients I work with also attend therapy to work on their mental health in parallel to working with me.

 However, I find my client population fascinating.
 They are usually exceptionally intelligent.
 They also find themselves at a very interesting cross-section of masculinity.
 On the one hand, they are on the winning end of the mainstream masculinity spectrum on the job market: their skills are highly valued and lead to lucrative careers.

 On the other hand, though, physically and mentally, they are toward the bottom of the same scale: for example, they are often not into sports and they are often introverted.
 Their intelligence protects them so they invest in their intellectual qualities, which causes an imbalance between the mind and the body.
 However, sex happens in the body.
 Part of my work is to help them reconnect with their physical bodies.
 I teach my clients that sexuality is inherently good, and is not dangerous.

 Do You Have Any Cumbersome Clients?